joshsoftware/minion-api/readme.md

 judgement and add it.
-That goes for all of this - use your best judgement and if anything's unclear, **feel free to get in touch with me!** Questions and comments are welcome, and I'd rather hear from you if you have concerns than see it implemented incorrectly, so get in touch if you have questions!
+That goes for all of this - use your best judgement and if anything's unclear, **feel free to get in touch with me!** Questions and comments are welcome, and I'd rather hear from you if you have concerns than see it implemented incorrectly, so when in doubt, get in touch!

 - [J. Austin Hughey](mailto:j.austin.hughey@joshsoftware.com)